 The next goal for the marketer is to figure out how to stitch the visitor’s journey together and declutter their session.
 We may have a stack of relevant notifications, but how do we deliver and place them so the visitor not only notices them, but also engages?

-In Part 2 of the blog series around visitor notifications, we discuss where to place notifications on your website, as well as the pros and cons of those placements.
+In this post on visitor notifications, we discuss where to place notifications on your website, as well as the pros and cons of those placements.
 We’ll let you in on the wisdom we’ve garnered from working with our clients.

 While creating your next messaging campaign, consider: